Home friends ‘a little more racist than I remember’ worries returning second year

 Instead of coming home to the cosy comforts of a familiar abode, Tom Harvey found himself faced with a tide of xenophobia the likes of which he was previously unaccustomed to.

 The Whip caught up with the shocked returnee.

-‘But now there’s no denying the difference between my home and uni friends.
-I mean, sitting round my parents’ kitchen table trying desperately to un-hear racial slurs is a far cry from fervently debating in support of the ‘why is my curriculum white’ campaign before Bargs, as I did last Thursday in Bristol.
+“But now there’s no denying the difference between my home and uni friends.
+I mean, sitting round my parents’ kitchen table trying desperately to un-hear racial slurs is a far cry from fervently debating in support of the Extinction Rebellion protest campaign before Indigo, as I did last Thursday in Manchester.

 “I think it clicked after the fiftieth EDL retweet.
 That or the recital of the “Rivers of Blood” speech at Spoons.

 “I’m all for free speech, but I think this was a bit much.”

 - 1Greta delivers earth-shattering Motion techno set during Bristol visit